securitytxt/security-txt/draft-foudil-securitytxt.md

 may assume that English is the language to be used (as per section 4.5 of {{!RFC2277}}).

-The order in which they appear MUST NOT be interpreted as an indication of priority - rather these MUST be interpreted as all being of equal priority.
+The order in which they appear is not an indication of priority;
+the listed languages are intended to have equal priority.

 This field MUST NOT appear more than once.